brianguenter/FastDifferentiation.jl/docs/src/examples.md

  1.5198684153570665
 ```

 There are several options for `make_function`.
 If `in_place==false`, the default, then it will create and return a new matrix at each function call.
-If `in_place==true` it will make a function that expects two arguments, a vector of input variable values and a matrix to hold the result.
+If `in_place==true` it will make a function that expects two arguments, a matrix to hold the result and a vector of input variable values.
 The `in_place` option is available on all executables including Jᵀv,Jv,Hv.

 ```julia
 julia> jac_exe = make_function(symb,[x,y], in_place=true)